What is the difference between PayPal Token and PayPal Payment Page?

-2. Click the gear icon in the top right-hand corner of the screen and click Account Settings.
+2. Click the gear icon in the top right-hand corner of the screen, navigate to Seller Tools and then click Manage

 Create Buy Now button.
 Please note that you don't need to fill in all the information.
 Continue on to Step 2 (very important).